If you are feeling nauseous, choose dry, starchy, and bland foods like crackers, noodles, and toast. Plus, stay hydrated by drinking clear fluids.

 Finally, noodles can be boiled and eaten plain.
 They can also be added to a light broth or sauce to increase your fluid intake.

-Summary Bland, starchy foods are good choices when you’re nauseous, as they are mild in taste and smell and provide a good source of calories and comfort.
+Bland, starchy foods are good choices when you’re nauseous.
+They are mild in taste and smell and provide a good source of calories and comfort.

 A few studies have investigated the effects of the macronutrient composition of meals on nausea.

 It’s unclear why protein has this effect on nausea.
-The hypothesis is that it helps normalize stomach activity by increasing the secretion of the hormone gastrin (24).
+The hypothesis is that it helps regulate stomach activity by increasing the release of the hormone gastrin (

 Protein-rich meals are particularly important for people experiencing chronic nausea due to illness, as this macronutrient helps keep your body strong and reduces the risk of malnutrition.

-Summary Protein-rich meals are superior to high-carb or high-fat meals at reducing nausea.
-Protein may help normalize stomach activity by increasing gastrin secretion.
+Protein-rich meals are superior to high carb or high fat meals when it comes to reducing nausea.
+Protein may help regulate stomach activity by increasing gastrin secretion.

 However, there is no scientific evidence to back up these claims.
 Research on specific compounds such as peppermint and chamomile has primarily been carried out in capsule or aromatherapy form.

-For example, peppermint aromatherapy has been found to reduce nausea in women who had undergone a C-section, while chamomile capsules and lemon scent had the same effect in pregnant women (26, 27, 28).
+For example, peppermint aromatherapy has been found to reduce nausea in people who had undergone open-heart surgery, while combined peppermint and lemon aromatherapy had the same effect in pregnant people (

 Despite a lack of scientific evidence, many people with nausea find that herbal teas are well tolerated.